Alajuela 38: Design

 The Alajuela 38 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a cutter rig, a spooned raked stem with a teak bowsprit, a canoe transom, a transom-hung rudder controlled by a tiller, or an optional wheel and a fixed long keel.
 It displaces 27000 lb and carries 10000 lb of lead ballast.

 The Mark II version has a taller rig of about 7.10 ft, designed by Raymond Richards and has a shorter aluminum bowsprit.

 The boat has a draft of 6.00 ft with the standard keel fitted.
 The Mark II has a draft of 5.60 ft.

 The boat is fitted with an inboard diesel engine of 40 hp for docking and maneuvering.
 The fuel tank holds 65 u.s.gal and the fresh water tank has a capacity of 80 u.s.gal.

 Sleeping accommodations are provided for five people.
 These include a "V"-berth in the bow cabin, plus two settee berths and a pilot berth in the main cabin.
-The galley is "U"-shaped and located on the starboard side at the foot of the companionway steps.
-In includes a top-loading icebox and a two-burner propane-fueled stove.
+The galley is U-shaped and located on the starboard side at the foot of the companionway steps.
+It includes a top-loading icebox and a two-burner propane-fueled stove.
 There is a navigation station aft.
 A wet locker is mounted between the aft engine room and the galley.
 The cabin has a teak and holly sole and is finished in teak wood, with a planked ceiling.
 The head is located just aft of the bow cabin, on the starboard side.
 The stern lazarette provides vented storage for propane tanks.

 Ventilation is provided by four teak ventilators, plus an optional teak skylight.

-For sailing there are three two-speed winches for the halyards and five two-speed winches for the sheets.
+For sailing, there are three two-speed winches for the halyards and five two-speed winches for the sheets.
 Tracks are provided for the genoa and the staysail sheets.
-The mainsheet has a mechanical advantage of 6:1 and employs with a mainsheet traveler.
+The mainsheet has a mechanical advantage of 6:1 and employs a mainsheet traveler.
 The outhaul is an internally mounted design, with a 2:1 advantage.
 The side decks are 22 in wide and have a non-skid surface of ground walnut shells.
 The cockpit coamings are of teak.
 The boat can be equipped with a spinnaker.

 The design has a hull speed of 7.65 kn.